the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab6_functions/_index.md

 - `cone(size_length)`

-{{< code-action "Complete the ice cream drawing by calling the funcitons to draw an ice cream cone. " >}} You need to use other turtle functions and experiment with the parameters to align the `scoop()` and the `cone()` perfectly.
+{{< code-action "Complete the ice cream drawing by calling the functions to draw an ice cream cone. " >}} You need to use other turtle functions and experiment with the parameters to align the `scoop()` and the `cone()` perfectly.
 A few useful turtle functions include, but not limited to:
 - `forward()`
 - `backward()`
 - `right()`
 - `left()`
 - `penup()`
 - `pendown()`
+- `goto()`

 {{< figure src="images/courses/cs9/unit00/06_functions_icecream0.png" width="200px">}}